anselm/sugarbase/README.md

 ## *routing-site demo*

-This first demo is a bare bones SPA example.
-I use it to articulate several of the lifecycle events around component creation and rendering and event handling.
+This showcases a router as a bare bones SPA example.
 To run this demo checkout the repo and run it like below and then visit the supplied url in a browser:

 	npm update
 	npm start